akhmarov/f5_otp/docs/TSHOOT.md

 ## Overview

-To troubleshoot this application there are two options which may be used in turn or simultaniously.
-First step is to enable debug logs for an APM policy and gathering facts form `/var/log/apm` file.
-Second step is to enabled debug logs for iRules and iRules LX from this application and gathering facts from `/var/log/ltm` file.
-You can compine those steps to take a full picture of what is going on.
+To troubleshoot this application there are two options used in turn or simultaniously.
+First step is to enable debug logs for an APM policy and gather facts from `/var/log/apm` file.
+Second step is to enable debug logs for iRules and iRules LX from this application and gather facts from `/var/log/ltm` file.
+You can combine these steps to take a full picture of what is going on.

 ## APM debug logs

-APM debug logs allow you to troubleshoot user flow during policy evaluation in `/var/log/apm` file.
+APM debug logs allow you to troubleshoot access flow during policy evaluation in `/var/log/apm` file.
 In the end of troubleshooting process you need to restore log settings to previous state because log files may be fulfilled with unnecessary information.

 ![Log1](../pics/tshoot_debug1.png)
 ![Log2](../pics/tshoot_debug2.png)